 A cook, otherwise known as a chef is someone with the responsibility of preparing food for a group of people or for a food service establishment.

-Cooks are divided into various areas.
+Cooks are divided into various categories.

-Some have job descriptions that entail getting food items ready for the other chefs, like chopping of vegetable, getting meats and all ingredients prepared and ready for cooking – these are called the prep cooks; they are always located at the bottom of the kitchen totem pole.
+Some have job descriptions that entail getting food items ready for other chefs, like chopping of vegetable, getting meats and all ingredients prepared and ready for cooking – these are called the prep cooks; they are always located at the bottom of the kitchen totem pole.

 Another category of cooks is the line cook; this group is responsible for doing the main cooking.

 The leader of them all is the head chef, who plays the role of the supervisor of the whole cooking process, and even to its serving.

 To most people, it sounds like fun to be a cook, but an in-depth look at the nature of the position will show you that being a cook isn’t all glitz and glamour.

 The term cook is often used interchangeably with chef, but generally reflects the same thing.

 Their job entails working in potentially dangerous environs; they spend most of their cooking hours with a covering on them – from head to toe.